 It can be defined as ‘the diminution or destruction of the biological potential of the land which can ultimately lead to desert-like conditions’.

 The arid and semi-arid areas where the climate is dry, restoration is very slow, mining and overgrazing, etc. adds to several other desertification pressures.

 Desertification is a systemic phenomenon resulting from excessive felling of trees which manifests itself in the loss of soil fertility, high wind velocity, low precipitation, increasing aridity, and extremes of temperatures in the affected area.

 Desert supports very little vegetation and animals that are specially adapted to extremely unfavorable conditions.
 Although desertification can develop from natural causes alone, in a majority of instances human intervention promoted arid conditions in an already dry area.

 This can happen in any climatic zone or ecosystem, resulting from the exploitative interaction of man with the natural ecosystem.
 Most of the deserts of recent origin have resulted from any one or more of the following human activities.

 - Uncontrolled and overexploitation of grazing land, indiscriminate cutting of trees and forest resources leading to drought, soil erosion, deterioration of soil fertility which results in stunted plant growth.

-- Excessive mining in arid and semi-arid regions for extraction of minerals, coal or limestone resulting in loss of trees, and green cover, and leading to the destruction of conditions conducive to vegetation growing.
+- Excessive mining in arid and semi-arid regions for extraction of minerals, coal, or limestone resulting in the loss of trees, and green cover, and leading to the destruction of conditions conducive to vegetation growing.

 - Uneconomic land use for agriculture by cultivation on marginal lands affecting adjacent fertile lands and causing soil erosion.

-- Intensive and uneconomic exploitation of water resources leading to fall in the water table, seepage and problems of excessive salinization of soil.
+- Intensive and uneconomic exploitation of water resources leading to falling in the water table, seepage, and problems of excessive salinization of soil.